-Cash maternity benefits: The insured must have at least six months of coverage.
+Cash maternity benefits: Must have at least six months of coverage.

 A month of coverage corresponds to any month in which the insured works at least 18 days or 120 hours in covered employment, including periods for which cash maternity or work injury benefits are paid.